<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 osha-hearing-protection-requirments-float2-1-1Occupational Hearing Loss is Preventable

-Hearing loss is not curable, but preventable in most instances.
-Employers can do their part by providing hearing protectors to all workers exposed to 8-hour TWA noise levels of 85 dB or above.
-According to Occupational Safety and Health Administration (OSHA), this requirement ensures that employees have access to the tools needed to prevent hearing damage.
+Hearing loss is not curable, but it is preventable.
+Employers can support workers by providing hearing protectors to all employees exposed to 8-hour TWA noise levels of 85 dB or above.
+According to the Occupational Safety and Health Administration (OSHA), this requirement ensures workers have the tools necessary to protect themselves under OSHA ear protection rules.

 1. Engineering Controls Engineering controls involve modifying or replacing equipment to reduce the noise level that is being transmitted to the worker's ear.
 According to OSHA, some ways this can be accomplished are: